What are the most spectacular roads in Italy?

-Stelvio Pass is a high mountain pass at an elevation of 2.757m (9,045ft) above the sea level, located in northern Italy.
+Stelvio Pass is a high mountain pass at an elevation of 2.757m (9,045ft) above sea level, located in northern Italy.
 It's one of the highest roads of Europe.
-The road itself is a marvel of engineering skill; the exhilarating serpentine sections ask to be driven by experienced drivers for their own sakes.
+The road to the summit is a marvel of engineering, with 60 hairpin turns.
 All in all, this could be the most magnificent road pass in Europe.

 The popular Amalfi Coast route follows the shoreline from Sorrento south to Salerno, in Italy.
 Locals recommend planning a drive of the Amalfi Coast during the shoulder tourist seasons, mid-September to October and May, when the road is less crowded and lumbering tour buses are fewer.
 It's one of the best coastal drives in the world.
 Picturesque Amalfi has been featured in films for as long as cameras have rolled at 24 frames per second.